c-sanders/Gtk4-Example-1/Git_basics.md

 > Token
 ```

-Since GitHub no longer support connections using https, we won't discuss this
+Since GitHub no longer supports connections using https, we won't discuss this
 method here.